Luthaf/Jumos.jl/doc/universe/topology.rst

 A ``Topology`` instance stores all the information about the system : atomic types, atomic composition of the system, bonds, angles, dihedral agnles and molecules.

+.. function:: Topology([natoms = 0])

+    Create an empty topology with space for ``natoms`` atoms.

-Atoms of the system can be accesed using integer indexing.
+Atoms in the system can be accesed using integer indexing.
 The following example shows a few operations available on atoms:

 .. code-block:: julia